FAQs for domestic consumers and landlords

-- A district heating system
+- A district heating connection

 - The installation of heating controls

-If the measure has been installed under ECO3, you are be able to exercise your right of access and request Ofgem to provide you with all of the data we hold on the measure that was installed at your property.
+If the measure has been installed under ECO4, you are able to exercise your right of access and request Ofgem to provide you with all of the data we hold on to the measure that was installed at your property.
 This may include the name of the installer (if the measure was installed after April 2015), the ECO appropriate guarantee provider if applicable, the energy company who funded the measure, and whether the measure installed at your property has been notified to us.
-This process is a right given by the General Data Protection Regulation (2018), to give an individual the right to obtain a copy of their personal data as well as other supplementary information through Subject access requests (SARs).
+This process is a right given by the UK General Data Protection Regulation (2018), to give an individual the right to obtain a copy of their personal data as well as other supplementary information through Subject access requests (SARs).
 For more information, please contact ECO.SAR@ofgem.gov.uk.

 Please note that we will not have information on our database until three months after the installation is complete.